 If quantifying cyber security risk is so critical to a CISO, why is it so widely debated?
 The fact is, information security has not been so critical to a company’s bottom line before.
 Information is the new currency and customers’ trust in an organization's security of their customers’ information has a direct impact on the bottom line.

-We are in uncharted waters in terms of how to put quantitative risk metrics around the activities that were previously focused on ensuring that the rest of the organization continued to function.
+We are in uncharted waters in terms of how to put quantitative risk metrics around the activities that were previously focused on ensuring that the rest of the organization continued to function, using a risk matrix is not enough.

 The MIT CISR breaks the risks managed by information professionals into four categories: agility, accuracy, access, and availability.

-Up until the digital revolution, the primary focus of security teams was mostly availability, some access, and pieces of accuracy and agility.
+Up until the digital revolution, the primary focus of security teams was mostly cost and schedule, some access, and pieces of accuracy and agility.

 With digitization that has completely shifted.
 In fact, the role of the CISO now is more focused on agility - securing the organization as it rapidly adopts new technologies that are not necessarily secure.
 This shift has caused the shift in dynamic and the need for cyber risk quantification models.
-Unfortunately for those working to define it, the easiest function to define is availability - in the case of business continuity, we can look at what happens in the event of a disaster, how long do processes stop, and what revenue is lost as a result of that breakdown.
+Unfortunately for those working to define it, the easiest function to define is availability - in the case of business continuity, we can look at what happens in the event of a disaster, how long do processes stop, and what project costs are lost as a result of that breakdown in the total project.

 Cyber Risk Models For Information Security